libretro/libretro-netplay-registry/README.md

 1. Visit index.php?username=<user>&ip=<ip>&corename=<corename>&coreversion=<coreversion>&gamename=<gamename>&gamecrc=<gamecrc> to add an entry
 1. Visit index.php and see your new entry added

+## Development

+Use [Docker Compose](https://docs.docker.com/compose/) to set up a development environment.
+Instructions are in [docker-compose.yml](docker-compose.yml).

 ## TODO

 - Add some validation and security behind adding entries